 This 12-page white paper looks at the challenges presented by the rapid growth of real-time payments and why central banks and clearing houses should look towards tokenization of account details to mitigate risk and fight fraud.

-• Search NFC World for more about 'White papers'
+• Search NFCW for more about 'White papers'